Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection

+Conceptually, compared to log-linear RFs, if we could successful train such NRFs, we can jointly learn the features and the feature weights for generative modeling, which is highly desirable.
+However, learning NRFs presents much greater challenge, because the log-likelihood in NRFs is no longer concave (unlike in log-linear RFs) and the gradient involves the expectation with respect to (w.r.t.) the model distribution $p_\theta$.
+Typically, one approximates the model expectation by Markov chain Monte Carlo (MCMC) sampling from $p_\theta$ to calculate stochastic gradients as in stochastic maximum likelihood (SML) \cite{younes1989parametric}.
+Monte Carlo sampler thus is a crucial component which affects the learning of NRFs.

-An important method of maximum likelihood (ML) learning of random fields is called stochastic maximum likelihood (SML) \cite{younes1989parametric}, which approximates the model expectations by Monte Carlo sampling for calculating the gradient.
-A recent progress in learning NRFs as studied in \cite{Kim2016DeepDG,coopnets,asru,Kuleshov2017NeuralVI} is to pair the target random field $p_\theta$ with an auxiliary directed generative model (often called generator) $q_\phi(x)$ parameterized by $\phi$, which approximates sampling from the target random field.
+A recent progress in learning NRFs for generative modeling as studied in \cite{Kim2016DeepDG,coopnets,asru,Kuleshov2017NeuralVI} is to pair the target random field $p_\theta$ with an auxiliary directed generative model (often called generator) $q_\phi(x)$ parameterized by $\phi$, which approximates sampling from the target random field.
 Learning is performed by maximizing the log-likelihood of training data under $p_\theta$ or some bound of the log-likelihood, and simultaneously minimizing some divergence between the target random field $p_\theta$ and the auxiliary generator $q_\phi$.
-Different learning algorithms differ in the objective functions used in the joint training of $p_\theta$ and $q_\phi$, and thus have different computational and statistical properties (partly illustrated in Figure \ref{fig:toy}).
-For example, minimizing the \textbf{exclusive-divergence} $KL[q_\phi||p_\theta] \triangleq \int q_\phi \log \left( q_\phi / p_\theta \right) = - H \left[ q_\phi \right] - \int q_\phi \log p_\theta$ w.r.t. $\phi$, as employed in \cite{Kim2016DeepDG}, involves the intractable entropy term $H \left[ q_\phi \right]$ and tends to enforce the generator to seek modes, yielding missing modes.
-There are also other factors, e.g. modeling discrete or continuous data, different model choices of the target RF and the generator, which lead to different learning algorithms.
-We leave detailed comparison and connection of our approach with existing studies to Section \ref{sec:related-work} (Related work).
+Different learning methods mainly differ in the objective functions used in the joint training of $p_\theta$ and $q_\phi$, and thus have different computational and statistical properties (partly illustrated in Figure \ref{fig:toy}).
+For example, minimizing the exclusive-divergence $KL[q_\phi||p_\theta] \triangleq \int q_\phi \log \left( q_\phi / p_\theta \right) = - H \left[ q_\phi \right] - \int q_\phi \log p_\theta$ w.r.t. $\phi$, as employed in \cite{Kim2016DeepDG}, involves the intractable entropy term $H \left[ q_\phi \right]$ and tends to enforce the generator to seek modes, yielding missing modes.
+Notably, there are also other factors that distinguish different studies in learning NRFs, e.g. modeling discrete or continuous data, different model choices of the target NRF and the auxiliary generator.